vgrichina/near-state-indexer/README.md

 * [Recent 5-epoch Testnet data folder](https://near-protocol-public.s3.ca-central-1.amazonaws.com/backups/testnet/rpc/data.tar)

-## Running NEAR Indexer for Explorer as archival node
+## Running NEAR State Indexer as archival node

 It's not necessary but in order to index everything in the network it is better to do it from the genesis. `nearcore` node is running in non-archival mode by default.
 That means that the node keeps data only for [5 last epochs](https://docs.near.org/docs/concepts/epoch).
 In order to index data from the genesis we need to turn the node in archival mode.